Choosing a selective school

 Where students qualify for entry to two or three schools they will get an offer only to the highest listed school for which they qualify.
 Therefore it is important to list the first choice school at the top.

-To change your selective high school choices email the Team using the change of school choices form (docx 45KB) or list your old choices and new choices in an email before 26 April 2019.
+To change your selective high school choices email the Team using the change of school choices form (docx 45KB) or list your old choices and new choices in an email before midnight on 26 April 2019.

 You cannot change selective school choices after the placement outcome is released, except in limited extenuating circumstances with well documented evidence.
 Any request to change choices at that time would need to be approved by the unit.